How to Start a House Cleaning Business

 Expected Range Of Revenue And Profit For A House Cleaning Business

-Now that you have the estimated up-front costs, ongoing costs, pricing model, and breakeven points, you can start estimating what your revenue and profit could be!
-The formula is simple.
-Revenue – Expenses = Profit.
+With startup costs, ongoing expenses, pricing models, and breakeven points determined, you can project potential revenue and profits!
+The calculation is straightforward: Revenue – Expenses = Profit.

 Profit = $800 – $380 = $420!

-Tip – 10 jobs is a lot and you’re going to need help.
-You may have to investigate hiring employees or expanding.
-The $420 is the business profit, not necessarily what goes into your pocket.
+Tip – Managing 10 jobs requires additional help.
+You may need employees or business expansion.
+The $420 represents business profit, not necessarily your personal take-home pay.

 Phase II: Starting A House Cleaning Business